-CMMVC5829E The image-mode virtual disk (VDisk) was not created because the number of managed disks (MDisks) specified is greater than one.
+CMMVC5829E The image-mode or sequential-mode virtual disk (VDisk) was not created because more than one managed disk (MDisk) is specified.

-The image-mode virtual disk (VDisk) was not created because the number of managed disks (MDisks) specified is greater than one.
+The image-mode or sequential-mode VDisk was not created because more than one MDisk is specified.

-Specify a different MDisk and issue the command again.
+Specify a different MDisk and reissue the command.